Posted on

 We are an employee owned company, so working with us means you will have a real say in how the business is run and play a meaningful part in its future.
 We are flexible and supportive employers who take great pride in training and developing our team.
 We recently won the Employer of the Year category at the 2025 SIBA Business Awards too!

-Usual working hours are 8am-4pm Monday to Friday, and evening and weekend work may also be offered at times.
+Usual working hours are Monday to Friday (either 8am-4pm, or 9am-5pm), and evening and weekend work may also be offered at times.

 Salary ÂŁ25k / annum plus staff discount across the business (including at our pub, The Rising Sun), future potential for profit share and the opportunity to join a growing and progressive company which holds community, quality and above all its people at heart.